 IT Automation refers to using software and systems to automate repeatable processes and workflows with little (or zero) human assistance.
-IT automation streamlines operations for businesses with complex IT infrastructures and frees up IT staff for other tasks, like configuration management, patch management, and system monitoring.
+IT automation streamlines operations for businesses with complex IT infrastructures and frees up Internal IT staff for other tasks, like configuration management, patch management, and system monitoring.
 It is a significant cost-saving and productivity-enhancing driver, especially for larger IT environments that must be managed and operated constantly.

 Some examples of IT automation relevant for IT departments in mid-sized to large enterprises include automating software deployment, network configuration monitoring, regular data backup, and incident management.
 Its primary purpose is to improve accuracy and reduce errors, leading to high system reliability and operational effectiveness.
 IT automation streamlines daily processes and relieves the IT teams, giving them more time and attention for significant strategic initiatives.